esignor/CCGR/README.md

    **Path:** `CCGR/dev/src/VIRUSES/CCGR [Virus Name] Models`

-    Each trained model from the Network Unit for the specified *Virus Name* is saved in *.keras* format.
+    Each trained model from the Network unit for the specified *Virus Name* is saved in *.keras* format.

 2. **Training Results**